School of Education

 A Solid Liberal Arts Foundation for Teaching Success

-Benedictine’s program is anchored in a strong liberal arts foundation, ensuring that you develop a broad understanding of the world and the ability to connect with students from all backgrounds.
+Benedictine’s Elementary Education program is anchored in a strong liberal arts foundation, ensuring that you develop a broad understanding of the world and the ability to connect with students from all backgrounds.
 This foundation, coupled with our rigorous special education coursework, prepares you to teach effectively in a 21st-century world.

 Our dedicated faculty works closely with the Academic Support Center to provide comprehensive preparation and assistance in securing teaching positions upon graduation.
 With Benedictine’s commitment to your success, you’ll graduate with the confidence and skills to make a difference in the lives of special education students.